datalad-handbook/book/docs/code_from_chapters/ABCD.rst

 Afterward dropping files, only "metadata" about file content and file availability stays behind, and you can't open the file anymore::

    # on Windows, use "start" instead of "xdg-open"
-   xdg-open .easteregg.png    # its gone :(!
+   xdg-open .easteregg.png    # it is gone :(!

 But because the origin of the file is known, it can be reobtained using the :command:`datalad get`::